justaguyalways/justaguyalways.github.io/index.md

 _Welcome to my homepage._

 Hello!
 I’m Poornash Anandan Sangeetha (often going by A S Poornash), an M.S. student in Machine Learning at [Carnegie Mellon University (CMU)](https://www.cmu.edu/), USA (2025-2027).
-I will also be working as an ML Intern at Tiktok's Reccomendation algorithm team during summer 2026 in the Bay Area.
+I will also be working as an ML Intern at Tiktok's Reccomendation algorithm team during the summer of 2026 in the Bay Area.

 I also graduated as the Institute Topper (Presiden of India's Gold Medalist) in Computer Science and Engineering from the [Indian Institute of Technology Patna (IIT Patna)](https://www.iitp.ac.in/), with a GPA of 9.71/10.